 Coming across the Jewish Life in Poland section of Yivo’s website, I decided to write this short memoir.
 This photograph shows the teachers and graduates of the Vilner Yiddish Real-Gymnasium (Vílner yídishe reál-gimnázye) in 1930.
-The school’s principal was Leyb Turbowich, and the literature teacher was the great Jewish poet Moyshe Kulbak, the author of a well-known Yiddish poem Vílne, among many others.
+The school’s principal was Leyb Turbowich, and the literature teacher (until his migration to Minsk in 1928) was the great Jewish poet Moyshe Kulbak, the author of a well-known Yiddish poem Vílne, among many others.

 The top three rows are photographs of the teachers; below them are photographs of the year’s graduates.
 In the fourth upper row, second from the right, is Chana (Kháne), my mother, blessed be her memory.
 Please note that the photograph on the Yivo site and the photograph on my mother’s graduation certificate are identical.

 Here is the image of my mother’s diploma certificate, with her maiden name (Kháne Zlatkóvitsh).

 Versions of the image of my mother at the time, with and without the red diploma wax seal:

 This next image is of the form filled out by my father, Schaje Friedberg, blessed be his memory.
 Dated January 12, 1954 (i.e., one year after Stalin’s death) it was submitted to get a work clearance.
 The applicant’s native language indicated on the form is: Yiddish.
 Moreover, as journalist Vladimir Vachman commented (see August 29th comments to my note), indicating Yiddish as one’s native language “was a very brave step for the time, even after Stalin’s death.”